peterrus/restic-wrapper/README.md

 If you have not initialized a Restic repository at the location you set in `RESTIC_REPOSITORY` be sure to create one using `./restic_wrapper -a run -r init`.

+You are now ready to use the wrapper.
+See `./restic_wrapper -h` for all options.

 ## Notifications

 By default restic-wrapper outputs all status information to the terminal.
 You can route that output to the `restic_notify` script by providing the `-m` flag like so: `./restic_wrapper -b cheesefactory -a backup -m`.